-We are currently a wholly owned subsidiary of SunPower, and our directors consist of both employees of SunPower and a nominee director, whom will not be members of the Maxeon Solar Board following the spin-off with the exception of Maxeon Solar's chief executive officer, Jeff Waters, who will remain on the Maxeon Solar Board.
+We are currently a wholly owned subsidiary of SunPower, and our directors consist of both employees of SunPower and a nominee director, most of whom will not be members of the Maxeon Solar Board following the spin-off.
+We are in the process of determining who will comprise the Maxeon Solar Board once we are an independent, publicly traded company.

 Our Constitution will provide that, subject to the regulations of Maxeon Solar contained in the Constitution for the time being in force, the minimum number of directors is two and the maximum number is ten.
 We may vary the maximum number of directors by ordinary resolution from time to time.
 Following the spin-off, the composition of the Maxeon Solar Board will also be subject to the terms of the Shareholders Agreement entered into by us, Total and TZS as further described in "Item 7.
 Major Shareholders and Related Party Transactions-Item 7.B.
 Related Party Transactions-Agreements Between Us and TZS and/or Total in Connection with TZS Investment-Shareholders Agreement."
-Pursuant to the Shareholders Agreement, upon consummation of the spin-off, the Maxeon Solar Board will consist of ten directors, including three Total designees, three TZS designees, three independent directors and Maxeon Solar's chief executive officer.
+Pursuant to the Shareholders Agreement, upon consummation of the spin-off the Maxeon Solar Board will consist of ten directors, including three Total designees, three TZS designees, three independent directors and Maxeon Solar's chief executive officer.
+An independent director will be elected by the Maxeon Solar Board to serve as chairman of the Maxeon Solar Board.
+We anticipate that the Maxeon Solar Board will be primarily composed of non-U.S. citizens or recidents.

-The following table sets forth information regarding Jeff Waters and the selected independent directors expected to serve on the Maxeon Solar Board as of the date of this Form 20-F.
+The following table sets forth information regarding the Maxeon Solar Board as of the date of this Form 20-F. We anticipate that, with the exception of Jeffrey Waters, each of the listed individuals will be replaced as directors of Maxeon Solar prior to completion of the spin-off.